The Rewarding Challenges of Managing Spring Fling: Gabi Videla '18 and Chance Stewart '18

 Chance: I was a member of Arizona Ambassadors, the tour guide honorary.
 At a meeting, I heard Spring Fling organizers were looking for an assistant for the field operations director position, and I was looking to get more involved on campus.
 I reached out—I had no idea what Spring Fling was all about— and the field operations director, Zach Kane, Eller marketing and entrepreneurship graduate, took me under his wing and showed me all of the ropes.
 That was my sophomore year.
 The Spring Fling executive team encouraged me the following year to apply for the executive director role, and here I am.

-Gabi: As a freshman, I had no idea what Spring Fling was.
+Gabi: As a first-year, I had no idea what Spring Fling was.
 I had never seen nor heard about it.
 I was in the Eller Leadership and Integrity Training for Excellence (ELITE) program, and the program passed along the application to be part of the event’s business staff.
 I was a volunteer the first year and I had a lot of fun, so I returned as the teller manager in my sophomore year.
 Last year and this year, I have served as the business director.

 What has been your biggest challenge so far in managing Spring Fling?

 Chance: Time management has been my biggest challenge because there are so many different dates, deadlines, and moving parts.
 Most volunteers are full-time students, and Spring Fling is a full time commitment.
 It’s not something that’s an hourly clock in, clock out job; you have to do it on your own and make time for it.
 Balancing Spring Fling with school and other obligations is fun, and it has definitely helped teach me how to more effectively manage my time.

 Gabi: I think communication has been the biggest challenge.
 Being able to say exactly what you mean to say in the least amount of words is essential.
 Using different communication channels such as email and face-to-face, however, can lead to different interpretations.
 Understanding how to balance and effectively fix miscommunication in any medium is important.